Rockwell Collins: Transceivers and systems

-Among amateur radio operators, the S/Line established its reputation as perhaps the most solidly engineered equipment available, and the most costly.
-As a result, S/Line equipment, and the A-Line and other predecessors, are restored, prized, and operated on the air by collectors today.

 Collins continued to produce the S/Line well into the late 1970s, and after its acquisition by Rockwell.

 In 1978, with the move to solid-state design, the S/Line came to an end after a two-decade production run.
 The KWM-380 transceiver was introduced the next year, a break with the past both in its use of transistors and digital technology, and its styling.
 It was Collins' final entry in the amateur radio market until it was discontinued in the mid-1980s.

 Computers

 In the 1960s, the company designed and sold C-System computerized message-switching equipment, built an intranet, and began implementing computer storage of design data for circuit boards and assemblies.
 They had a goal of automating all functions from parts ordering and inventory to factory scheduling to generation of maintenance provisioning.
 With products technically successful and far ahead of their time in many respects, Mr. Collins continued to invest in development at a rate that could not be supported by sales when a downturn occurred, and began to have financial problems.